yuelinsun/gitskills/readme.txt

 I added this line,too.
 Creating a new branch is quick AND simple.
 Creating a new branch is quick & simple.
+Creating a new branch is quick AND simple, again.